Suspect charged in killing of 16-year-old Kansas boy - NewsBreak

 Suspect charged in killing of 16-year-old Kansas boy

 MISSION, Kan.
-(AP) — A 19-year-old from Kansas City has been charged with first-degree murder in the shooting death of a 16-year-old in...jcpost.com
+(AP) — A 19-year-old from Kansas City has been charged with first-degree murder in the shooting death of a 16-year-old in...hutchpost.com

 MISSION, Kan.
-(AP) — A 19-year-old from Kansas City has been charged with first-degree murder in the shooting death of a 16-year-old in...jcpost.com
+(AP) — A 19-year-old from Kansas City has been charged with first-degree murder in the shooting death of a 16-year-old in...hutchpost.com

 Comments / 0